 Peperomia plant grows best in peat-based, well-aerated soil with excellent drainage.

 Use a potting mix prepared with two parts peat and one part perlite or sand for best results.

-Transfer the plant to a new pot of the same size or just one size bigger pot in spring to refresh the soil.
+Transfer the plant to a new pot of the same size or one pot size bigger in spring to refresh the soil.

 Grooming and Maintenance